Ict00/mpt/README.md

 > and MPT will create `my_awesome_template` file with ready-to-use project template

 ### Quick Start
-> NOTE: Windows is not supported; Mac OS is not test
+> NOTE: Windows is not supported; Mac OS is not tested

 #### Step 1.
 Clone the repository
 ```bash